ashleychontos/pySYD/docs/quickstart.rst

 As a script
 ***********

-The most common way you will likely use the software is in `run` mode, which will process a star or stars.
+The most common way you will use the software is in `run` mode, which will process a star or stars.
 We can show the figures and verbose output using the ``-d`` and ``-v`` flags, for display and verbose, respectively.
 Please see our :ref:`complete list <guide/usage/cli/glossary>` of command-line flags.
 There are many many options to make your experience as customizable as possible!